colinkiama/last-one-flying/README.md

 **Note**: This is a #nobuild project.
 There are no build steps required to start developing the project however, for production environments, optimised files can be used to save space and improve loading times.

-The following instructions in this sect explain how to copy the game code files to a different location to be ready for production environments.
+The following instructions in this section explain how to copy the game code files to a different location to be ready for production environments.

 ### Automated